m0ru/rri-vu-presentation/slides-content.md

 Note:

 * currently happening - see terror tuesday
+* parallels can be seen between actual drone killings and that episode
-* close to episode, but smaller drones & "only" individuals targeted in episode
+* bees are basically smaller drones & "only" targetted individuals get killed

 ---